Skip to main content

 Kevin Soto

-Kevin Soto is a third-year Latino student majoring in Clinical Psychology at Eleanor Roosevelt College.
+Kevin Soto is a fourth-year Latino student majoring in Clinical Psychology at Eleanor Roosevelt College.
 He has lived half his life in the Bronx, New York, and the other half in Chula Vista, California.
 Kevin aspires to pursue an M.D. in Psychiatry.
 In eleventh grade, Kevin's math teacher introduced him to mental health strategies that empowered him to persevere during the pandemic.
 By practicing strategies like journaling Kevin felt immense stress relief which allowed him to focus on his academic goals.
 Motivated by his success Kevin desires to help young adults develop good mental health habits.
 His end goal is to create a guide that can help high school teachers and students overcome intense stress and anxiety.
 Through his STEM research on mental health, he hopes to develop the skills necessary to help young adults in their troubles find encouragement and peace.

 • Jorge Torres